 It’s hard to know what to do if you want to sponsor your own visa, as the Japanese Immigration authorities wouldn’t know what you meant if you asked about this.
-That’s because there is no such thing as a self-sponsored visa, but then why are so many people talking about it and asking about it on online forums like Reddit or in Facebook groups?
+That’s because there is no such thing as a self-sponsored visa.
+So then why are so many people talking about it and asking about it on online forums like Reddit or in Facebook groups?

 It’s actually just a way to get a part-time employer to sponsor your visa and using the “Permission to Engage in Activities” forms to fill in your other part-time jobs!
 Sounds simple right?
-There are a few things you need to keep in mind and that caused me quite a headache when I got one of my clients to sponsor my visa so I could continue working part-time with the higher pay that comes with it.
-More on how to get higher paying part-time jobs here.
+There are a few things you need to keep in mind and that caused me quite a headache.
+I got one of my clients to sponsor my visa so I could continue working part-time with the higher pay that comes with it.
+Let me tell you how it works.

-What should I do if I want to self-sponsor?
+What should I do if I want to self-sponsor my visa in Japan?

 First you need to get the right form.
 Many freelance photographers, teachers and engineers use the Humanities, International Services and Engineer visa now, and you can find that form to renew it here.

 - Demonstrate an income of ¥3,000,000 annually (that’s ¥250k per month) to show that you can survive in Japan with your part-time incomes.
 I’ve heard people saying ¥200k per month is enough outside of Tokyo, but I can’t confirm that with my experience as I live in Tokyo and make more than that.
 For example, if you have your biggest salary of ¥150k/month from a part-time teaching job, you’ll need another ¥100k to clear the requirement.

 - A part-time employer or client to sponsor your visa renewal.
 Sponsorship for renewal doesn’t cost anything for the employer, but they do have to fill out some detailed info about the company, how much they have in capital, how many employees and they need to hanko (official company seal) on the form.
 It takes a while so get this done way in advance of showing up to immigration.